-The Vegetarian Society's annual contest for chefs will be returning in 2015.
-Dates are to be confirmed, but in the meantime why not read about what happened in last year's competition?
+The Vegetarian Society's annual contest for chefs will be returning in 2016.
+Dates are to be confirmed, but until then why not read about what happened in last year's competition?

 What Happened in Chef of the Future 2014

 The 2014 title was claimed by Gavin Kellett, Head Chef at the Manor House, Godalming.

 On hearing that he had won the coveted title Gavin said, “I’m really glad to get the opportunity to showcase my skills and demonstrate how creative, tasty and exciting vegetarian menus can be.
 I’m also happy that a lot of my ingredients were foraged and very much reflected my own style.”

 Cordon Vert’s Principal Tutor Alex Connell said, “Congratulations to Gavin Kellett on winning the title Chef of the Future 2014.
 Gavin had clearly spent considerable time thinking through his menu.
 The presentation of the dishes was to the highest standard as was the flavour.
 Gavin typifies what the competition is all about showing that vegetarian food is delicious, interesting and imaginative.”

 You can view exclusive photos from the day over on our Facebook page.

 Gavin Kellett - Head Chef at the Manor House, Godalming.